TCattd/sublime-GetMyPublicIp/README.md

-Get My Public IP for Sublime Text
+Get My Public IP Address for Sublime Text
 ===============

-A simple way to retrieve your public IP while coding in Sublime Text.
+A simple way to retrieve your public IP Address while coding in Sublime Text.

 ## Installation
 Install through Package Control.
-Search for "Get My Public IP".
+Search for "Get My Public IP Address".

 ## Usage
 Simple press `CTRL+ALT+I`, release just `I`, and while still holding `CTRL+ALT` press `P`.
 Confused?

 (In other way) is the same as press and hold `CTRL+ALT` and without release those keys, press `I` (and release), and then press `P`.
 Got it?

-`IP` :)
+`IP` Address :)

 (On OSX use `CTRL+COMMAND` instead of `CTRL+ALT` for the key combo)